jackyliu1999/Space-War/README.md

 ## Overview

-Space War is a 2D space shooter game created using C++ and SFML.
-The goal of this game is for the player to defeating enough enemies and getting the highest points as possible.
+Space War is a 2D space shooter game created developed in C++ using the SFML library.
+The goal of this game is for the player to defeating enough enemies to advance stages.

 ## Prerequisites